digideskio/ladies/README.md

 Include ladies.js inside your web page's head tag.

-When you want to get smooth, transform text on any part of the page by calling:
+When you want to get suave, transform text on any part of the page by calling:

 ```javascript
 Ladies( 'selector' );